 The Cantina team is constantly discussing transformative technologies and occasionally these in-house conversations are so informative (and entertaining) we like to share them with a larger audience.
-This particular session started when a group read O’Reilly Media “What is Artificial Intelligence” as part of our Spark Book Club (more on that another time).
+This particular session started when a group read O’Reilly Media “What is Artificial Intelligence” by Ben Lorica and Mike Loukides.
 The Cantina team goes on to discuss the capabilities and direction this emerging trend could take in the future.

 Hi, everyone.
-I hope you had a chance to do the AI and machine learning reading for the book club.
+I hope you had a chance to do the AI and machine learning reading.
 As a reminder, we covered a couple of articles:

 - What is Artificial Intelligence?